NagelTech/NTJsonStore/README.md

    each time.
 (Load a hash of keys -> rowid's once then do a lookup.)

  - intelligent query cache clearing.
 Notice what columns have changed and only clear impacted queries.
 (Maybe not necesary?)

- - Fucking dates in JSON.
-What to do?

- - Add a way to return mutable JSON data.
-Return immutable by default to make caching work better.

  - Aggregate returns, ie "sum(user.age)"

- - Add method to determine if JSON is the current value.
-(NTJsonCollection isJsonCurrent:) This will enable higher-level caching (Model level)

  - Add notifications when collections or objects are modified.
 This also enables caching.

  - Add notifications when query results are changed.
 (This becomes possible with robus query caching.)

 Don't Do
 ========

  - Support partial responses (return subset of JSON.)
 This will complicate caching and may actually degrade performance overall.

+ - Fucking dates in JSON.
+What to do?
+We support the pure JSON format.

+ - Add a way to return mutable JSON data.
+Return immutable by default to make caching work better.

 Done
 ====